Jay Hunt (television executive)

 Jacqueline Leigh "Jay" Hunt (born 20 January 1967) is an Australian-born British television executive working as creative director, worldwide video, Europe for Apple Inc. From early 2011 until June 2017, Hunt was the chief creative officer of Channel 4.

 She has previously served as director of programmes at Channel 5, and as controller of BBC One.
 She is the only person to have led all three channels.
 Under her leadership, Channel 4 was named Channel of the Year at the 2014 Edinburgh International Television Festival and Broadcast magazine's Channel of the Year in 2016.
 In February 2024, Hunt became the chair of the British Film Institute.

 Early life

 Hunt was born in Sydney, Australia, and lived in Pittsburgh and Crete before moving permanently to London aged 15.
 Hunt's father John was Emeritus Professor of Organisational Behaviour at the London Business School.
 Her sister is innovator and former government policy advisor Kristina Murrin.
 Her brother Simon Hunt served as CEO of William Grant & Sons from 2016 to 2020.

-Hunt was educated at the independent Lady Eleanor Holles School in Hampton, West London, followed by St John's College at the University of Cambridge, where she read English.
+Hunt was educated at the independent Lady Eleanor Holles School in Hampton, West London, followed by St John's College, Cambridge, where she read English.